Vrolijk/OSDD/workshop/readme.md

 Reboot to activate the setting or add the manual settings from the beginning of step 3. <br>

 ## Step 4: Test connection and fail on ARP resolution (troubleshoot ARP issues)
+This is next to [packetloss](https://github.com/Vrolijk/OSDD/blob/main/packetloss_explained.md) one of the issues when working with data diodes.
+By doing this step you will learn how the system reacts and how to fix ARP requests that result in not sending data trough the data diode.
+In simple words ARP can be explained as the mechanism that PING needs to send information to PONG on the right network interface.
+To experience what happens without this follow this steps, otherwise continue with step 5. <br><br>
 **tcpdump**
 * Open <b>tcpdump</b> on both laptops on the interface connected, often enp1s0, to the data diode <br>
 ```sudo tcpdump -i enp1s0```